allow me to introduce myself...

 i find life in safe spaces and causes for celebration.

-the next year, i was gifted a film camera by a mentor. he charged me with crafting a visually compelling narrative using still images, sound bytes, and a liberal sprinkling of fancy transitions for an upcoming event. well, technically, i exercised creative liberties with the transitions, but you get the point. a few dozen rolls of film, two months of interviews and splicing.
+the next year, i was gifted a film camera by a mentor. he charged me with crafting a visually compelling narrative using still images, sound bites, and a liberal sprinkling of fancy transitions for an upcoming event.

-i sat transfixed-- my interpretation of events on display, my heart full. people let me in on their process by sharing gratitude, honesty, their stories and in time-- their hearts.
+while watching the final product at a banquet, I sat transfixed-- my interpretation of events on display, my heart full. people had let me in on their process by sharing gratitude, honesty, their stories and in time-- their hearts.

 gestalt was in full swing.